lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 ## B. Demonstrating Proficiency

-Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments:
+Students will demonstrate competency in understanding, producing, and communicating results of their analyses through the following assignments:

 1. In-lecture assessment questions to ensure basic comprehension of key concepts and track progress
 2. Weekly labs that provide opportunities to consolidate and apply material from the lectures